Harini417/Career-Comeback-Navigator/README.md

 The application was created and deployed using **AWS PartyRock**, a platform for building Generative AI applications.

+### Prompt Engineering

+Prompts are designed to guide the AI to produce structured outputs such as:

+- Transferable skills
+- Skill gaps
+- Career recommendations
+- Learning resources
+- Career roadmap
+- Final career report

 ---

 ## 🛠️ Technologies Used